SaiRishitha-Chirumamilla/ElevateLabInternshipTASK1/README.md

 ✔️ Fixed incorrect data types (like age as number, date as date type)

 ## 📁 Files in This Project
-  ├── netflix_titles.csv # Original dataset
+  --netflix_titles.csv # Original dataset
-  ├── cleaned_netflix_titles.xls # Cleaned dataset after fixing issues
-  ├── task1.ipynb # Jupyter notebook with all my steps
-  ├── README.md # This file
+  --cleaned_netflix_titles.xls # Cleaned dataset after fixing issues --task1.ipynb # Jupyter notebook with all my steps --README.md # This file

 ## ✅ Output
 A clean, standardized dataset ready for data analysis, free of missing values, duplicates, and formatting inconsistencies.